hapijs/hapi/API.md

 #### Catch all route

 If the application needs to override the default Not Found (404) error response, it can add a catch-all route for a specific method or all methods.
-Only one catch-all route can be defined per server connection.
+Only one catch-all route can be defined.

 ```js
 const Hapi = require('hapi');